amukkuma/FunGen-AI-Powered-Funscript-Generator/README.md

 pip install -r cpu.requirements.txt
 ```

-### If your GPU supports ROCm (AMD Linux Only)
+### AMD GPU acceleration (ROCm for Linux Only)
+ROCm is supported for AMD GPUs on Linux.
+To install the required packages, run:
 ```bash
 pip install -r rocm.requirements.txt
 ```

-## Download the YOLO model
+## Download the YOLO models

-Go to our discord to download the latest YOLO model for free.
-When downloaded place the YOLO model file(s) in the `models/` sub-directory.
-If you aren't sure you can add all the models and let the app decide the best option for you.
+The necessary YOLO models will be automatically downloaded on the first startup.
+If you want to use a specific model, you can download it from our Discord and place it in the `models/` sub-directory.
+If you aren't sure, you can add all the models and let the app decide the best option for you.

-## Download the pose model
-Download from https://docs.ultralytics.com/tasks/pose/ and place in the `models/` sub-directory.

 ### Start the app
 ```bash